Drinkingpants74/Dungeon_Dwellers-Beta/README.md

 The Hub is where you collect resources, create items, and gear up for the Dungeon.

 **THERE IS CURRENTLY NO TUTORIAL!!!**
-It's the next thing to be rebuilt, so it should be done soon, _hopefully_.
+It's the next thing to be rebuilt, so it should be done soon. _Hopefully_.

 ## How do I become a Beta Tester?
 Since this is an open beta, just download a release file and start playing.